pingcap/community/incubator/README.md

 #### Find a Mentor

 Once your proposal is submitted, you will get at least 2 Mentors from the community.
-Mentors will express their intention to support the program by replying to the proposal and help guide the team through the process.
+Mentors will express their intentions to support the program by replying to the proposal and help guide the team through the process.
 The majority of the mentorship, review, and advice will come from the Mentor(s).

 #### Get approval from PMC (Project Management Committee)